bostankhan6/Image-Segmentation/README.md

 ## Modified Unet

 ## Improvements Made on the Unet
 For improving the accuracy of the model, multiple techniques were applied in order to get good results with good training and inference times.
-With the following changes the performance slightly increased and the training time significantly reduced (50 Epocs in just **6 minutes!**).
+With the following changes the performance slightly increased and the training time significantly reduced (On Google Colab, 50 Epocs in just **6 minutes!**).

 ### Removed a single Convolution Layer from the Conv2D block:
 By doing so the network has simplified and it's speed has dramatically increased.